• Resources

 Sometimes, the Disability Examiner assigned to your case will schedule an appointment called a Consultative Exam (CE).
 You’ll have to call the number on the CE notice to confirm your appointment.
 At this appointment, you’ll meet with a Social Security doctor for an exam.
 Make sure you let the examiner know if you need help with transportation to the appointment.
 (Learn more about what happens at a consultative exam.)

-New treatment records: it is likely you’ll continue attending appointments and tests, and you may even be hospitalized while waiting for a decision on your application.
-Submit any new records to the SSA as soon as possible after treatment is received.
+New treatment records: It is likely you’ll continue attending appointments and tests, and you may even be hospitalized while waiting for a decision on your application.
+Submit any new records to the SSA as soon as possible after receiving treatment.

 If you need help, call your local field office or the SSA’s national number.